couchbaselabs/fuego/README.md

 How's fuego different than bleve's upsidedown indexing approach?

-First off, fuego's a fork of upsidedown, so it shares a lot of code.
+First off, fuego is a fork of upsidedown, so it shares a lot of code.

 That said, upsidedown's analysis phase returns a flat array of KVRows.
 In contrast, fuego's analysis phase returns an analysis result struct,